 Strategy: The Authority's borrowing strategy will address the key issue of affordability without compromising the longer-term stability of any future debt portfolio.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
+With-Short-term interest rates are currently much lower than long-term rates, at a 15-year high but are expected to fall in the coming years and it is therefore likely to be more cost effective inover the shortmedium-term to either use internal resources, or to borrow short-term loans instead.

 The benefits of internal / short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
 Arlingclose will assist the Authority with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the Authority borrows additional sums at long-term fixed rates in 2023/24 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.
+Its output may determine whether the Authority borrows additional sums at long-term fixed rates in 2023/242024/25 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.